syncfusion/blazor-docs/src/common/appearance/theme-studio.md

 # Overview

 Theme Studio for Syncfusion Blazor can be used to customize a new theme from an existing theme.
-It does not support with data visualization controls such as Chart, Diagram, Gauge, Range Navigator, and Maps.
+It does not support data visualization controls such as Chart, Diagram, Gauge, Range Navigator, and Maps.

 ## Customizing theme color from theme studio